 “You boys having a problem?”
-I inquired quietly, when I was a few yards away.
-Four nearly identical Harley Davidson motorcycles sat leaning on their stands, lined up near the locked pumps, four men gathered in front of the lead bike.
+I inquired quietly when I was a few yards away.
+Four nearly identical Harley Davidson motorcycles sat leaning on their stands, lined up near the locked pumps, and four men gathered in front of the lead bike.

 “I simply asked a question,” I said, breathing in and out deeply, as I tried to be civil again, turning my body ever so slightly, however, in order to expose less of my torso to the men in front of me.

 “Not your problem,” the big man stated, this time quite loudly, before smiling broadly.
 “I see you got them Vietnam veteran haircuts, and all.”

 I glanced over at Gularte, standing off to my right side and back a few paces, his position perfect to work in tandem and in support of my taking the point.
 Gularte’s hair wasn’t as short as my own but was still short compared to that of most other men.
 I wanted to grow my hair simply to avoid being identified as a Vietnam vet but remained afraid that Haldeman at the compound might take offense to a longer style, since his own was even shorter than mine.
 The Harley guys were the first ones to actually verbalize just how quickly and accurately my hair length might reveal so much about me.
 I felt a coldness seep into my mind from somewhere way down deep, as I tried to take in what was in front of me.

 I pointed at the lighted intersection nearby, without turning to follow where I was pointing.
 My eyes never left the men in front of me.

 “That signal’s on the Capistrano Beach property,” I said, my voice soft and as non-threatening as I could make it.
 “If you get on your bikes and move north on the highway you’ll be out of our area.”

 The lead biker looked at where I was pointing and then smiled broadly before turning back to face me.